 Australian Car Brands

 The 100-year history of Australian automobile manufacturing began in the late 19th century when two inventors developed the Phaeton steam carriage.
 The first car with an internal combustion engine appeared a little later – in 1901.
 Later, more advanced models with locally produced parts were created on this basis.
 By the way, nowadays, very few automobile parts are produced on the continent.
-Moreover, there is not a single tire company left there: the last one was closed in 2010.
+Moreover, no single tire company is left there: the last one was closed in 2010.

 What are Australian car brands?